 Prostaglandins: The doppelgangers of hormones

-Prostaglandins are not traditional hormones, but hormone-like substances produced in the body.
-They are responsible for regulating many bodily processes, including inflammatory responses and the sensation of pain.
-During menstruation, prostaglandins cause the uterus to contract to expel the shed endometrium, which can lead to pain and cramping.
+Prostaglandins are not classic hormones, but hormone-like substances produced in the body.
+They are responsible for regulating many bodily processes, including inflammatory responses and pain perception.
+During menstruation, prostaglandins cause the uterus to contract in order to expel the shed uterine lining, which can lead to pain and cramps.

 Progesterone: The hormone of pregnancy

-Progesterone is a steroid hormone that plays a crucial role in the female cycle.
-It prepares the body for a possible pregnancy by preparing the uterine lining for the implantation of a fertilized egg.
+Progesterone is a steroid hormone that plays a crucial role in the female menstrual cycle.
+It prepares the body for a potential pregnancy by thickening the uterine lining to allow a fertilized egg to implant.
 If pregnancy does not occur, progesterone levels drop, ultimately leading to menstruation.

 Interesting to know:

-Progesterone tells the body to relax; it's essentially the opposite of prostaglandins.
-Progesterone is so potent that it's even given to women to prevent premature births.
+Progesterone signals the body to relax; it is essentially the opposite of prostaglandins.
+Progesterone is so potent that it is even given to women to prevent premature births.

 Hormonal imbalances and menstrual problems

-One of the most well-known—and often feared—phenomena associated with the female cycle is premenstrual syndrome (PMS).
-It is a collection of symptoms that can occur in the days before menstruation and are often triggered by hormonal fluctuations.
+One of the best-known – and often dreaded – phenomena associated with the female cycle is premenstrual syndrome (PMS).
+It is a collection of symptoms that can occur in the days leading up to menstruation and are often triggered by hormonal fluctuations.
 The most common symptoms include mood swings, breast tenderness, irritability, fatigue, and food cravings.

-PMS is thought to be partly due to fluctuations in estrogen and progesterone hormone levels.
-A sudden drop in these hormones just before menstruation can lead to typical PMS symptoms.
-While there is no cure-all for PMS yet, certain lifestyle adjustments and treatments can help alleviate symptoms.
+It is believed that PMS is partly due to fluctuations in estrogen and progesterone levels.
+A sudden drop in these hormones shortly before menstruation can lead to the typical PMS symptoms.
+While there is no cure for PMS, certain lifestyle adjustments and treatments can help alleviate the symptoms.

 Summary